saberamini/WorkingWithHadoop/README.md

 > hdfs dfs -rm /user/my_file*

-YOu should see the files removed.
+You should see the files removed.

-Finally you can delete the file "user"
+Finally you can delete the directory "user"

 > hdfs dfs -rmdir /user

 And you should see it removed (either on the webbrowser or on the command line using the command shown above)

+That's it!
+We are now ready to use Hadoop for some interesting things.
+The perenial example is to use MapReduce to parse a text and count the number of words.
+We will do this in the next tutorial.